kiruthikpurpose/DulyNotedApp/README.md

-# Duly Noted
+# DulyNoted

-**Duly Noted** is a simple, clean, and aesthetic journal/notes app built with **Next.js** and **Tailwind CSS**.
+**DulyNoted** is a simple, clean, and aesthetic journal/notes app built with **Next.js** and **Tailwind CSS**.
 It provides a clutter-free, productivity-focused writing space with automatic saving, dark/light mode, and a sleek, user-friendly design.

 ---